SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction

-To further assess the effectiveness of each main component used in SCINet, we experiment on several model variants on two datasets: \emph{ETTh1} and \emph{PEMS08}.

-We first set the number of stacks $K\!=\!1$ and the number of SCINet levels $L\!=\!3$ .
+To evaluate the impact of each main component used in SCINet, we experiment on several model variants on two datasets: \emph{ETTh1} and \emph{PEMS08}. \textbf{SCIBlock}: we first set the number of stacks $K\!=\!1$ and the number of SCINet levels $L\!=\!3$ .
 For the SCI-Block design, to validate the effectiveness of the interactive learning and the distinct convolution weights for processing the sub-sequences, we experiment on two variants, namely \emph{w/o.
 InterLearn} and \emph{WeightShare}.
 The \emph{w/o.
 InterLearn} is obtained by removing the interactive-learning procedure described in Eq.~(\ref{eq:inter_1}) and~(\ref{eq:inter_2}).
 In this case, the two sub-sequences would be updated using $\mathbf{F}^{'}_{odd}\!=\!\rho(\phi (\mathbf{F}_{odd})) $ and $\mathbf{F}^{'}_{even}\!=\! \eta(\psi (\mathbf{F}_{even})) $.
 For \emph{WeightShare}, the modules $\phi$, $\rho$, $\psi$, and $\eta$ share the same weight.

 The evaluation results in Fig.~\ref{fig:ab} show that both interactive learning and distinct weights are essential, as they improve the prediction accuracies of both datasets at various prediction horizons.
 At the same time, comparing Fig.~\ref{fig:ab}(a) with Fig.~\ref{fig:ab}(b), we can observe that interactive learning is more effective for cases with longer look-back window sizes.
 This is because, intuitively, we can extract more effective features by exchanging information between the downsampled sub-sequences when there are longer look-back windows for such interactions.